 This goal emphasizes quality of hunting experience.
-To achieve it will often require limiting the number of people who may participate, as well

-- as the means used to take game.
-Criteria for such areas include natural - or wilderness character of the land, low hunter densities, and emphasis - on hunting without the aid of mechanized vehicles.
+To achieve it will or wilderness character of the land, low hunter densities, and emphasis on hunting without the aid of mechanized vehicles.

 Quality of experience is becoming increasingly important to a greater number of hunters, especially for those who value the aesthetics of the hunting experience as much or more than hunting success.
-For them the proliferation of off-road vehicles, riverboats, airplanes and the "hunter behind every bush" situation is distasteful.
-Under this goal, aesthetically pleasing conditions refers to a hunting experience which usually includes low hunter densities, controlled methods of transport, undisturbed wilderness character, and regulation of other conflicting uses, separately or in combination.
+For them the proliferation of off-road vehicles, riverboats, airplanes and the 'hunter behind every bush" situation is distasteful.
+Under this goal aesthetically pleasing conditions refers to a hunting experience which usually includes low hunter densities, controlled methods of transport, haracter, and regulation of oth uses, separately or in combination.
 Human activities which adversely affect the aesthetic quality of the hunting experience will be discouraged, limited, or prohibited.
-Opportunity as used here does not guarantee nlimited participation, and would normally imply limits on participation. ontrols on hunter transport may reduce hunting success.
+Opportunity as used here does not guarantee unlimited participation, and would normally imply limits on participation.
+Controls on hunter transport may reduce hunting success.
 This goal will not usually require large or dense populations of wildlife, nor will animals necessarily be of large (trophy) size.
 Harvests need not attain the highest levels that can be supported by the population.